-Slow cooked chicken with raisins and potatoes, very mild, slightly sweet, slightly tangy, delicious Moroccan dish…
+Slow-cooked chicken with raisins and potatoes, very mild, slightly sweet, slightly tangy, delicious Moroccan dish…

 Yesterday, wasn’t a great day for me even after trying so hard to make it great.
 After coming home, I wanted to have some fun, so I decided to make something different and exciting.
-I’d been thinking of cooking Moroccan dishes for so long, I’d tried a few dishes at an international food festival.
+I’d been thinking of cooking Moroccan dishes for so long, I’d tasted a few dishes at an international food festival.
 I really loved the flavors used in those dishes.

 One of the popular Moroccan dishes is tajine or tagine.
 Tagine is actually the name of the earthenware pot used for slow cooking chicken, beef and lamb.
 Here is a picture of pretty tagine:

 It’s made of clay and the outside is usually glazed and painted.
 It has two parts: the base dish and a dome-shaped lid which is used to cover the base while slow cooking.